tari-project/rfcs/README.md

-# RFC
+# RFCs

-RFC documents for the Tari protocol
+This repository contains requests for comment (RFCs) for Tari protocols.

-These documents are in the form of an mdbook.
-The rendered version of these docs can be found at https://rfc.tari.com
+These documents are in the form of an [`mdbook`](https://rust-lang.github.io/mdBook/).
+The rendered version of the main branch of the repository is deployed to https://rfc.tari.com.

-## View local rendered version
+## Building

+You can build and serve the RFCs locally while working on them, and navigate the resulting `mdbook` site as if it were deployed.

+To do so:
+- Navigate to the repository directory in a terminal
-- run `cargo install mdbook`
+- Install the `mdbook` tool: `cargo install mdbook`

-- in the `/RFC` folder run `mdbook serve`
+- Serve the site: `mdbook serve`

-- in a browser navigate to [`localhost:3000`](http://localhost:3000)
+- View the rendered versions in a browser using the link provided in your terminal: `http://localhost:3000`

+The server will detect changes you make to files and rebuild automatically, but you will need to manually refresh pages in your browser to see the updates.